-- Despite the Greenstrawberry masks being available, I opted to use the stickers to mask the canopy parts.
-They works fairly well, just a little oversized for the central viewport.
+- Despite the available Greenstrawberry masks, I opted to use the stickers to mask the canopy parts.
+They work fairly well, just a little oversized for the central viewport.

 - I painted the interior canopy in Tamiya Clear Red (thinned with Mr. Leveling thinner) to simulate the glow of the interior lights.